materialsvirtuallab/nano106/lectures/handouts/Handout 9 - Einstein Notation.md

 # Introduction

-This document provides a summary of the Einstein notation.

-# General Principle

-The Einstein notation, or Einstein summation convention, is a convetion that implies summation over repeated indices.
-It allows us to write many relationships in a much more succinct manner.
+The Einstein notation, or Einstein summation convention, is a convention that implies summation over repeated indices.
+It allows us to write many relationships in a more succinct manner.
 For the purposes of crystallography, we will mainly be working with the range of indices over the set {1, 2, 3}.
 Therefore,

 \\[
 y = c_i a_i = \sum_{i=1}^3 c_i a_i = c_1 a_1 + c_2 a_2 + c_3 a_3